jarrettbarnett/RockPaperScissorsSpockLizard/README.md

 A PHP class implementation of Rock Paper Scissors Spock Lizard as created by Sam Kass and Karen Bryla and popularized by "Big Bang Theory."

+Add as many players (or bots) as you want and play them all against each other at the same time!

 Install via composer:

     composer install jarrett/rockpaperscissorsspocklizard